Interesting things to know about JavaScript before start using it

-JavaScript is a flexible language, that can be used to do all kinds of crazy stuffs.
+JavaScript, the powerhouse of web development, is a versatile dynamic and flexible programming language, that can be used to do all kinds of crazy stuffs.
 It has gone a long way since its birth in 1995.
 It was designed specifically for electronic documents on the World Wide Web.
 JavaScript used to represent dynamic web documents by embedded within Hypertext Markup Language.
-JavaScript may look like Java, but it is not Java.
-As a scripting language, no doubt JavaScript is absolutely essential for any web developer.
-In this geek story we'll discuss about few interesting features of JavaScript that you may not know yet.
+Before embarking on your journey into the realm of JavaScript, let's uncover some fascinating aspects that will not only pique your interest but also provide valuable insights into this essential language.

 JavaScript only has three primitive data types - Number, String, and Boolean.
 Everything else can have properties added to it.